stevegebhardt/stevegebhardt/README.md

 My name is Steve.
 I am a new full-stack developer based in the Detroit area, Michigan.

 - 🔭 I’m currently working on...
-  I’m currently learning Python and psql.
+  I’m currently learning Python and PostgreSQL.

 Language Proficiencies: